TheRealJim1/TimeChain/README.md

 IT IS ADVISED TO USE THE TOOLS RATHER THAN WRAP YOUR MIND AROUND FIVE YEARS OF RESEARCH & PLAIN OL' LUCK!

-LUCK IS WHEN PREPARATION MEETS OPPORTUNITY - PIERRE TRUDEAU
+_LUCK IS WHEN PREPARATION MEETS OPPORTUNITY - PIERRE TRUDEAU_

+I reside at 1205 Queen St. West, Parkdale Village.
+Toronto M6K0B9

 EXPLANATIONS COST 0.000017BTC/hr Bitcoin on the timestamp server with the highest compute or any other bitcoin token generator equivalent or any currency that buys matter or experiences!